pyoseo/pyoseo/docs/introduction.rst

 the data available to the requesting user upon completion.

 It implements the OGC OSEO standard.
 OSEO stands for Ordering Services Framework for Earth Observation Products.
-The standard defines a interfaces, bindings and requirements for establishing a workflow for ordering of Earth Observation data between a server and client.
+The standard defines interfaces, bindings and requirements for establishing a workflow for ordering of Earth Observation data between a server and client.